AzureAD/azure-activedirectory-library-for-android/README.md

      }
  }
  ```
-Messages can be written to a file to send to your server for reporting.
+Messages can be written to a custom log file as seen below.
+Unfortunately, there is no standard way of getting logs from a device.
+There are some services that can help you with this.
+You can also invent your own, such as sending the file to a server.

 ```Java
 private syncronized void writeToLogFile(Context ctx, String msg) {